Gaotrees/caffe-doc/OpenCV-3.1-Installation-Guide-on-Ubuntu-16.04.md

     cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON -D WITH_CUBLAS=ON -DCUDA_NVCC_FLAGS="-D_FORCE_INLINES" ..
     make

-This completes the building process of OpenCV 3.1. (http://docs.opencv.org/3.1.0/d7/d9f/tutorial_linux_install.html)
+This completes the build procedure of OpenCV 3.1. (http://docs.opencv.org/3.1.0/d7/d9f/tutorial_linux_install.html)

 ## Installation